Alert

 Within the alert

-Ensure that there is a min of 16px vertical spacing and 24px horizontal spacing within the alert and 16px spacing between icon and text.
-Base height 64px.
+Ensure that there is a min of 16px vertical spacing and 24px horizontal spacing within

 Usage guidelines

-Alerts should be used:
+Alerts should be used when:

-1. When you need system status messaging - The alert may be in the form of a notification that keeps users informed of the status of a system.
+- You need system status messaging - The alert may be in the form of a notification that keeps users informed of the status of a system.
 This may or may not require the user to take action and/or respond.
 Some examples of this can be in the form of errors, warnings or generic updates for the users.

-Alerts should not be used:
+Alerts should not be used when:

-1. For validation errors - Alerts should not be used for validation errors, these should be displayed on the component that the user is on.
+- You need to display validation errors, these should be displayed on the component that the user is on.

 Usability guidelines